Change Your Career Path, Change Your Life: Inspiring Stories for National Career Transition Day

 “Audentis fortuna iuvat”: Fortune favors the bold.

-The testimony of Jordan Merah, 35
+The Testimony of Jordan Merah, 35

-Starting out as a technical draftsman
+Starting his career as a technical draftsman

 At the age of 32, Jordan decided to pursue a career change by returning to school at the University of Montpellier, with the goal of finding a job that would better suit his interests and needs.

-“I’d always been interested in science, but I wasn’t sure if I could make a career out of it.”
+"I was already interested in science, but I didn't know if I could make a career out of it."

 "I figured that even if I didn't continue my studies after that, a high school diploma would still allow me to take certain civil service exams."